BeeMou-Analyze/Assignment/README.md

 From the data analysis below are the insights gathered:

-1. **Business Model;** The business operates in all the six regions of the country and has the most market and stores in North east (8 and 39 respectively) and the least in the North central (2 and 8 reapectively) as depicted in *Chart I*.
+**1. Business Model;** The business operates in all the six regions of the country and has the most market and stores in North east (8 and 39 respectively) and the least in the North central (2 and 8 reapectively) as depicted in *Chart I*.
 The business operates four lines of business (printer sale, copier sale, Parts and Service Plan) across all its stores with Service plan contributin the bust to revenue year-on -year (see *chart II*).
 The business operates on all day throught out the year but 94% of its sales are made during work day as illustrated by *chart III*.

 *Chart I*